 The majority of my research interests have focused on the developmental period of adolescence and the impact that traumatic events, such as childhood abuse and the exposure to community violence played in the development and symptomatic expression of psychopathology—specifically as related to adolescent depression, aggression, substance abuse, PTSD, and personality dysfunction.

 More recently, however, my clinical and research interests have shifted to behavioral medicine and the relationship between physical illness, emotional functioning, and quality of life.
-Clinically, my colleagues and I have developed a psychological behavioral medicine service that is integrated within the Yale New Haven Hospital Transplantation Center, Cancer Center, and Epilepsy Program.
-Within these settings, we have initiated several pilot studies to examine the psychological, behavioral, and neuropsychiatric comorbidities among patients facing serious, chronic, and sometimes life threatening illnesses.
-We are also interested in exploring the feasibility and effectiveness of novel therapies to reduce the risk of adverse stress-related symptoms such as drug and alcohol abuse, depression, anxiety and PTSD in these vulnerable patient populations.
+Clinically, my colleagues and I have developed a psychological behavioral medicine service that is integrated within the Yale New Haven Hospital Transplantation Center and the Yale Cancer Center/Smilow Cancer Hospital.
+Within these settings, we have initiated several pilot studies to examine the relationship between coping, resilience and quality of life, while also exploring the psychological, behavioral, and neuropsychiatric comorbidities among patients facing serious, chronic, and life threatening illnesses.
+We are also interested in developing novel therapies, and testing their feasibility and effectiveness for reducing the risk of adverse stress-related symptoms such as drug and alcohol abuse, depression, anxiety and PTSD in these vulnerable patient populations.

 Specialized Terms: Behavioral medicine; Resilience; Coping with chronic illness; Quality of life; Adolescent and young adult development; Depression; Psychotherapy